All Episodes

 If you've got a social security number, you're signed up.

-Let's just let's just cut to the chase.
+Let's just cut to the chase.

 That's what they're saying here.

-Obamacare was built in the same premise.
+Obamacare was built on the same premise.

 But nevertheless, everybody saw this coming.

-This this is why.
+This is why.

-This is why they were so hellbent on passing Obamacare without any concern for what it actually ended up being, because that wasn't the point.
+This is why they were so hell-bent on passing Obamacare without any concern for what it actually ended up being because that wasn't the point.

 Just get the entitlement going.